All Polyhedral Manifolds are Connected by a 2-Step Refolding: Transformation Between Tree-Shaped Polycubes

 This algorithm requires $O(n^2)$ steps: potentially each of the $n$ cubes needs to traverse the surface area of the tree-shaped $n$-cube, which is $O(n)$.
 It may also cause self-intersection, because it blindly follows the surface of the tree-shaped $n$-cube, so it may place the moving leaf cube on top of an adjacent cube in the case of touching cubes.
-If the tree-shaped $n$-cube is well-separated, though, then this simple algorithm avoids self-intersection.
+If the tree-shaped $n$-cube is slit-free, though, then this simple algorithm avoids self-intersection.

-To transform between two tree-shaped $n$-cubes $\manifold P$ and $\manifold Q$, we apply the algorithm above separately to each of $\manifold P$ and $\manifold Q$, perform the refolding steps on $\manifold P$ to transform it into a line, and then perform the reverse refolding steps on $\manifold Q$ to transform the line into it.
+To transform between two tree-shaped $n$-cubes $\manifold P$ and $\manifold Q$, we apply the algorithm above separately to each of $\manifold P$ and $\manifold Q$, perform the refolding steps on $\manifold P$ to transform it into a line, and then perform the reverse refolding steps on $\manifold Q$ to transform the line into $\manifold Q$.
 (Note that each refolding step is reversible.)
 Thus we have proved Theorem~\ref{thm:polycube}.

-It is tempting to apply the (much more complicated) $O(n^2)$-step algorithm of Abel, Akitaya, Kominers, Korman, and Stock \cite{abel2024universal}, which has the advantage of avoiding self-intersection without any assumption of well-separation.
-Unfortunately, sliding and rotating nonleaf cubes seems more difficult.
-One approach is to transform one spanning tree into another (probably increasing the number of steps), but it is not even clear whether this can be done by leaf reparenting operations.
+It is tempting to apply the (much more complicated) $O(n^2)$-step algorithm of Abel, Akitaya, Kominers, Korman, and Stock \cite{abel2024universal}, which has the advantage of avoiding self-intersection without any assumption of slit-freeness.
+Unfortunately, sliding and rotating nonleaf cubes seem more difficult.
+One approach is to transform one spanning tree into another (probably increasing the number of steps), but it is not even clear whether this can be accomplished by leaf reparenting operations.

 It also seems likely that some of these moves can be done in parallel in the same refolding step, leading to fewer refolding steps.
 Some models of modular robotics have parallel reconfiguration algorithms that move a linear number of robots in each round \cite{aloupis2008reconfiguration,aloupis2009linear}.
 It remains open whether we can get similarly good bounds in the cube sliding model or the leaf-focused sliding-by-refolding model.